rachel-duret/P5_ChunCheungDuret_blog/README.md

   [MAMP](https://www.mamp.info/en/downloads/)
 - Clone the repo [ProjetRepo](https://github.com/rachel-duret/P5_ChunCheungDuret_blog.git)
-- Set up the database , you can import blog.sql to you database
+- Set up the database , you can import from sql folder blog.sql to you database
 - Create .env from .env.example and configure the appropriates values

 ### Authors